WARF: Beginnings

 The Akron Automobile Association established a temporary station named WADC for a February 1925 auto show at the Central Garage, with a transmitter built by the Willard Storage Battery Co. of Cleveland.
 W. F. Jones, head of the show's sponsor, the Automobile Dealers' Company, insisted for the station's establishment to help broadcast the show's events to a larger audience.
 After the show ended, Jones tried to get a permanent station launched; failing to find enough investor support, Allen T. Simmons—owner of the Allen Theater—obtained a permanent license which was granted on March 23, 1925.
 W. F. Jones would eventually purchase Cleveland station WDBK in July 1927 and moved it to Akron as WFJC, only to have it moved back to Cleveland in 1930 as WGAR (AM) via a two-station consolidation.

 A slogan — "Watch Akron Develop Commerce" — matching the call letters was adopted, which was soon slightly modified to "Watch Akron Develop Commercially".
 (Allen's 1965 obituary stated that the station's slogan was "Watch Akron Deliver Cars", although an Akron Beacon columnist later noted that "Several readers... reported that it actually meant 'Watch Akron Develop Commercially'".)
 WADC was the second radio station in Akron (after WOE which went on the air on April 27, 1922, but was off the air in July 1923).
 Regular broadcasts began on April 8, 1925, from studios in the Portage Hotel.
-The station originally broadcast at 1160 kHz with 100 watts, but its signal increased to 500 watts by 1926.
+The station originally broadcast over 1160 kHz with 100 watts, but its signal increased to 500 watts by 1926.

 WADC was a charter member of the CBS Radio Network, being one of the 16 stations that aired the first CBS network program on September 18, 1927.
 The station soon opened new studios in Tallmadge and increased its power to 5,000 watts.
 Its frequency jumped around from 1160 to 1010 to 1260, and to 1320 after the FRC's General Order 40 went into effect on November 11, 1928.
 On March 29, 1941, it moved to 1350 kHz as part of the NARBA frequency shifts.

 As the CBS affiliate during the 1930s and 1940s, WADC was the leading Akron radio station, rivaled later only by WAKR after it took to the air in 1940.
 Akron had no NBC Red affiliate, since WTAM's signal from Cleveland covered the area.
 WADC's success was symbolized by the two-story art-deco WADC Building, which was completed on May 6, 1949, and became a local landmark on the southeast corner of Main and Mill Streets in downtown Akron.
 The entire second floor of the building was occupied by the station's studios and offices.